 Cleveland mom charged with murder after baby is left home alone for 10 days and dies

-A baby girl died after she was left home alone in Cleveland for 10 days as her mother traveled without having made any arrangements for the 16-month-old's care, officials said Thursday.
+A baby girl died after being left home alone in Cleveland for 10 days as her mother traveled without having made any arrangements for the 16-month-old’s care, officials said Thursday.

 Kristel Candelario, 31, was arrested and charged with murder after her baby girl, Jailyn, was found unresponsive at their home at 3129 W. 97th St., police said.

-There were "no signs of trauma," and the Cuyahoga County Medical Examiner’s Office's investigation revealed that "the child had been left alone and unattended for approximately 10 days and had subsequently died," police said in a statement.
+There were “no signs of trauma” and the Cuyahoga County Medical Examiner’s Office’s investigation revealed that “the child had been left alone and unattended for approximately 10 days and had subsequently died,” according to a police statement.

 Candelario had been traveling to Puerto Rico and Detroit, investigators told NBC affiliate WKYC.

-Neighbors told the station that Candelario had asked them to take care of Jailyn in the past and didn't understand why she hadn't reached out for their help again.
+Neighbors of the mom and child told the station that Candelario had asked them to take care of Jailyn in the past and didn’t understand why the suspect hadn’t reached for their help again.

-It wasn't immediately clear Thursday whether Candelario had hired an attorney or been assigned counsel.
+It wasn’t immediately clear on Thursday if Candelario had hired an attorney or been assigned counsel.